Novak Djokovic to leave Australia after court rejects deportation appeal | DW | 16.01.2022

 His statement was made after the court ruled Sunday against the tennis star's last ditch appeal against a deportation order on the eve of the Australian Open.

-Djokovic has won the Australian Open 9 times, was hoping to achieve a record 21st major title.
+Djokovic has won the Australian Open 9 times and was hoping to achieve a record 21st major title.
 However, his visa was canceled after arriving in the Australia, as he has not been vaccinated against coronavirus.

 Djokovic did not specify in the statement when he will leave Australia.